signalogic/SigSRF_SDK/mediaTest_readme.md

     ./mediaMin -M0 -cx86 -i../pcaps/input.pcapng -L -d0x100c0c01 -r20 -sexample.sdp

-or as a contents of a TCP/IP packet in the incoming packet flow.
+or as a contents of SIP TCP/IP packets in the incoming packet flow.
 In the latter case, SDP info should appear before stream(s) start in order to take effect.

 ```coffeescript
 # Example SDP file for use in mediaMin cmd line.
 Signalogic, Jan2021